 Ancient History Of New Year’s Celebrations And Traditions From Around The World

-A. Sutherland - AncientPages.com - Have you ever wondered how our ancestors celebrated New Year’s Eve around the world?
-The history of New Year celebrations goes back to ancient times and some of the traditions have survived for thousand of years.
+A. Sutherland - AncientPages.com - Have you ever wondered how our ancestors celebrated New Year's Eve worldwide?
+The history of New Year celebrations goes back to ancient times, and some traditions have survived for thousands of years.

 Babylonian Akitu Festival

 Front of the throne base of Shalmaneser III of Assyria, showing the Assyrian king and Marduk-zakir-šumi I of Babylon shaking hands in a public display of Assyro-Babylonian friendship.
 From Kalhu.
-Iraq Museum
+Iraq Museum.
+Credit: Osama Shukir Muhammed Amin FRCP(Glasg) - CC BY-SA 4.0

-During the Akitu, statues of the gods were paraded through the city streets, and rites were enacted to symbolize their victory over the forces of chaos.
-Through these rituals the Babylonians believed the world was symbolically cleansed and recreated by the gods in preparation for the New Year and the return of spring.
+During the Akitu, statues of the gods were paraded through the city streets.
+All significant rites were enacted to symbolize their victory over the forces of chaos.
+The Babylonians believed the world was symbolically cleansed with the help of rituals and recreated by the gods.
+The goal was to prepare for the New Year and spring return.

 Wepet Renpet: Ancient Egyptian New Year

 In ancient Egypt, New Year was closely tied to the Nile River.
-The Egyptian New Year celebration Wepet Renpet which literally means the opening of the year was based on the was based on the annual flooding of the Nile River.
+The Egyptian New Year celebration Wepet Renpet which means the year's opening, was based on the annual flooding of the Nile River.

-In July, ancient Egyptian priests watched the how Sirius, the brightest star in the night sky became visible after a 70-day absence.
+In July, ancient Egyptian priests watched how Sirius, the brightest star in the night sky, became visible after a 70-day absence.
 The return of Sirius marked the New Year and the coming flood.
 It was then time to reset the calendar and celebrate a new year.

-The New Year was seen as a time of rebirth and rejuvenation, and it was honored with feasts and special religious rites.
+The New Year was a time of rebirth and rejuvenation.
+It was honored with feasts and special religious rites.

-At the Temple of Mut ,archaeologists found evidence that New Year celebrations in Egypt also included the “Festival of Drunkenness.”
+Archaeologists found evidence at the Temple of Mut that New Year celebrations in Egypt also included the "Festival of Drunkenness."

 The Celts celebrated their New Year on November 1.
-The Festival of Samhain marked the end of the Celtic year and the beginning of the new one and as such can be seen to the equivalent of New Year's Eve.
-It was also a time when the veil between this world and the Otherworld was thought to be so thin that the dead could return.
+The Festival of Samhain marked the end of the Celtic year and the beginning of the new one and can be seen as the equivalent of New Year's Eve.
+It was also a time when the veil between this world and the Otherworld was so thin that the dead could return.

 Many people lit bonfires to keep the evil spirits at bay.
 Food was set aside for ancestors.
-Often a torch was lit and carried around the boundaries of the home and farm, to protect the property and residents against the spirits throughout the winter.
+Often a torch was lit and carried around the boundaries of the home and farm.
+It had symbolic but also a vital meaning to protect the property and residents against the spirits throughout the winter.

-Samhain is one of eight annual festivals commonly celebrated by pagans of various traditions, along with Yule, Imbolc, Ostara, Beltane, Midsummer, Lughnassad and Mabon.
+Samhain is one of eight annual festivals commonly celebrated by pagans of various traditions, along with Yule, Imbolc, Ostara, Beltane, Midsummer, Lughnasadh, and Mabon.

 Nowruz - Persian New Year

 A 16th-century painting of Tahmasp I and Humayun celebrating Nowruz.
-Isfahan-Chehel-Sotoon-Museum
+Isfahan-Chehel-Sotoon-Museum.
+Credit: Public Domain

-The history of Nowrus, the Persian New Year can be traced to Zoroastrian religion.
+The history of Nowruz, the Persian New Year, can be traced to the Zoroastrian religion.
+Historical records show Nowruz's celebration dates back at least as far as the 6th century B.C. and the rule of the Achaemenid Empire founded by Cyrus the Great, one of the most outstanding figures in human history.
 Nowruz is still celebrated today in Iran and other parts of the Middle East and Asia.
-Historical records show Nowruz celebration dates back at least as far as the 6th century B.C. and the rule of the Achaemenid Empire that was founded by Cyrus the Great, one of the most outstanding figures in human history.

-Nowruz always begins on the first day of spring marked by vernal equinox, or Tahvil.
+Nowruz always begins on the first spring day marked by the vernal equinox, or Tahvil.
 On that day -which may occur on March 20 – 21 or 22 – the Sun crosses the celestial equator.

-It was a time when the sun begins to regain strength and overcome winter’s cold and darkness and when there is a renewal of growth and vigor in nature.
-To Zoroastrians the return of spring represented an annual victory for the spirit of the Sun.
-Nowruz is celebrated by about 300 million people and many of its ancient traditions—particularly the use of bonfires and colored eggs—remain a part of the modern holiday.
+To Zoroastrians, the return of spring represented an annual victory for the spirit of the Sun.
+It was when the Sun began to regain strength and overcome winter's cold and darkness, and there was a renewal of growth and vigor in nature.
+About 300 million people celebrate Nowruz, and many of its ancient traditions—particularly the use of bonfires and colored eggs—remain a part of the modern holiday.

 Chinese New Year And Nian

 The tradition of celebrating New Year started over 3,000 years ago during the Shang Dynasty.
-An ancient legend tells that Nian, a bloodthirsty creature used to prey on villages every New Year.
-In order to frighten the hungry beast, the villagers took to decorating their homes with red trimmings, burning bamboo and making loud noises.
-The ruse worked, and the bright colors and lights associated with scaring off Nian eventually became integrated into the celebration.’
+An ancient legend tells that Nian, a bloodthirsty creature, used to prey on villages every New Year.
+To frighten the hungry beast, the villagers took to decorating their homes with red trimmings, burning bamboo, and making loud noises.
+The ruse worked, and the bright colors and lights associated with scaring off Nian eventually integrated into the celebration.'

 See also: